Staff

 Picture 4

-Ashlee Nelson has a Bachelor of Science in Health Promotion and Education with a minor in Linguistics from the University of Utah.
+Ashlee Mullender has a Bachelor of Science in Health Promotion and Education with a minor in Linguistics from the University of Utah.
 She also has an ESL endorsement to teach English to students who speak other languages.
 Ashlee worked for the Salt Lake City School District as a Substitute Teacher for the and also worked at West High School as a paraprofessional for five years with students in the Special Education Program.
 Currently she is working on a Masters Degree in Special Education for mild/moderate disabilities k-12.
 Ashlee is looking forward to providing the school community with quality information regarding Physical Education and Health Education.

 Desirae Patchett, Special Education Teacher